xdy/xdy-pf2e-workbench/README.md

           Inspire Defense's effect can pass through walls that allow sound to pass)
         * Placeholder Aura effect for Bless.
 If/when the system supports auras that affect enemies this effect might automagically start automating.
-        * Stance effects for Dread Marshal and Inpiring Marshal that applies the effect to tokens within the aura.
-(Will be removed when the Stances are implemented in the system.)
         * Effect for Dirge of Doom that you can give to targets to not let the automated frightened removal reduce frightened below 1.
         * Workbench ABP.
 My attempt at implementing the optional Automated Bonus Progression rules using Rule Elements